rachelwiles/Dog-breed-NN/README.md

 # Dog breed neural network :dog2:

-## Experimenting with neural networks to classify images of 5 different dog breeds
+## Experimenting with neural networks to classify images of 5 different dog breeds.

+### Repo for testing how changing metaparameters and setup of a neural network affects the end accuracy.

 _Classes_:
 * Poodle